jgracin/imesc/README.md

 ## License

-Copyright © 2018 Ingemark d.o.o.
+Copyright © 2019 Josip Gracin

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.